VMantas/IMERG_Demo/README.md

 # IMERG_Demo
-A Demo on how to access IMERG data
+A Demo on how to access IMERG data.

+Not to be used yet.